A universal characterization of higher algebraic K-theory: Spectral categories and stable -categories

 \subsection{Review of spectral categories}

-We write $\Spt$ for the symmetric monoidal simplicial model category of symmetric spectra \cite{HSS}, and $\cT$ for simplicial sets.
-Recall that a {\em small spectral category $\cA$} is a small category enriched in the category of symmetric spectra.
-Specifically, a small spectral category is given by: \begin{itemize} \item A set of objects $\mbox{obj}(\cA)$ (usually denoted by $\cA$ itself), \item for each pair of objects $(x,y)$ of $\cA$, a symmetric spectrum $\cA(x,y)$, \item for each triple of objects $(x,y,z)$ of $\cA$, a composition morphism in $\Sp$ satisfying the usual associativity condition, and \item for any object $x$ of $\cA$, a morphism $\cS \to \cA(x,x)$ in $\Sp$, satisfying the usual unit condition with respect to the above composition. \end{itemize}
+We write $\aT$ for the symmetric monoidal simplicial model category of simplicial sets and $\Spt$ for the symmetric monoidal simplicial model category of symmetric spectra \cite{HSS}.
+Recall that a {\em spectral category $\cA$} is a category enriched in the category of symmetric spectra.
+Specifically, a spectral category is given by: \begin{itemize} \item A class of objects $\mbox{obj}(\cA)$, \item for each pair of objects $(x,y)$ of $\cA$, a symmetric spectrum $\cA(x,y)$, \item for each triple of objects $(x,y,z)$ of $\cA$, a composition morphism in $\Spt$ satisfying the usual associativity condition, and \item for any object $x$ of $\cA$, a morphism $\bS \to \cA(x,x)$ in $\Spt$, satisfying the usual unit condition with respect to the above composition. \end{itemize}